 I watched Pipes put on his spectacles

-Makin' him look even older
+Makin' him appear even older

 As he settled to get comfy and eat

-Adjustin' his braces on his shoulder
+Adjustin' braces on his shoulder

 I really wanted to ask about his handle